Skip to content

 Debug Logging

-debug.log_llm_requests enables pre-provider request assembly logging for troubleshooting.
+Every completed model request emits a privacy-safe structured LLM usage log event with provider and model identifiers.
+When provider usage data is available, the event also includes provider-normalized context input tokens, uncached input tokens, and a cache-read ratio without prompt content.
+When provider usage data is unavailable, the event sets usage_available to false and omits token and prompt-cache counters. debug.log_llm_requests additionally enables best-effort provider-request logging for troubleshooting without changing model-call success or failure.
 When enabled, MindRoom writes JSONL request records under debug.llm_request_log_dir or mindroom_data/logs/llm_requests by default.
-Those records include prompts, messages, tool schemas, model parameters, correlation IDs, requester metadata, and source Matrix event metadata.
+Those records include prompts, messages, the final provider-prepared tool array after MindRoom wire transformations, model parameters, correlation IDs, requester metadata, and source Matrix event metadata.
 The same flag also records successful tool-call rows in mindroom_data/tracking/tool_calls.jsonl so tool activity can be correlated with LLM request logs.
 Tool failures are always recorded in tool_calls.jsonl, even when request logging is disabled.
+Tool-call rows include a timing object with result-ready, before-hook, and tool-body durations when those phases are measured.
+Set MINDROOM_TIMING=1 to emit additional structured debug timing events for stream-visible tool-call start, stream-visible tool-call completion, and full bridge completion.
 Audit logging remains enabled.
 Credential-bearing fields such as tokens, cookies, passwords, API keys, and authorization headers are redacted before log records are emitted.
 These artifacts can still contain sensitive non-credential prompt, argument, and result data.
 Leave the flag disabled unless you are actively debugging.

 Built-In Prompt Overrides